How to Recover After a Sleepless Night with the Kids

 4: Raise your nutrient levels up

 When I’m dead tired, I eat lighter, nutrient-dense foods.
 I try to avoid things with a high sugar content since those types of food will inevitably cause me to crash.
-Salmon or protein-packed chicken are my top choices, as well plenty of nuts and greek yogurts.
+Salmon or protein-packed chicken are my top choices, as well as plenty of nuts and greek yogurts.

 5: Put cool moisturizers on your face